christiankozalla/blog/articles/how-to-preview-your-website-on-social-media-with-meta-tags.md

 In this tutorial we generate boilerplate HTML meta tags for social media cards like used to preview URLs shared on Twitter or Facebook.

-We looked at an example summary card of _chrisko.io_.
+We looked at an example summary card of _christiankozalla.com_.

 Most valuable, we collected tools to enhance the process of adding meta tags to your website to make it look great when shared on social media! :rocket: